ryzenpay/ownitall/README.md

 ## Local
 the current format to importing your local music library is currently strict
-    - if you have a "liked songs" folder, name it "liked songs"  (can be changed in settings)
+    - if you have a "liked songs" folder, update the liked songs folder name in settings to correspond
     - if all songs in folder have the same "album" metadata, that folder becomes an album
-        - default is playlist
+        - else its a playlist
     - cover image of a playlist and an album need to be a file called "`<playlist/album name>`.<extension>" in the folder

 ## Jellyfin